travco/postcss-extend/README.md

 `@define-placeholder` at-rules, and the placeholder names (e.g. `simple-list`, above), will be removed entirely from the generated CSS, replaced by the selectors you've added via `@extend` (see example above).

-There are some defining guidelines to obey (violations should throw errors):
+There are some defining guidelines to obey (violations should log warnings):
 - Definitions must occur at the root level (i.e. not inside statements, such as rule sets or `@media` statements).
 - Definitions should only contain declarations and comments: no statements.